Illicit drug use

 Last updated 23 November 2021 - see all updates

 1. Main facts and figures

-Black women were nearly 25 times as likely as Asian women to have used illicit drugs in the year before they were surveyed
+White British adults and Black adults were more likely to have used illicit drugs in the year before being surveyed than Asian adults

 - White British

 This is because the number of people surveyed was too small to make any reliable conclusions about most of the 18 ethnic groups used in the 2011 Census.